seqeralabs/nf-tower-deployment-aws-marketplace/ecs/README.md

 ```
 Record the user and password for the next steps.

+NOTE: Ensure the RDS database and ECS Cluster on the same VPC/SG with the 3306 port inbound open

 ## 5. Update the CloudFormation parameter JSON

 Copy `params.json.template` to `params.json` and update values